nicodup/samples/how-to-embed-youtube/readme.md

 ```

 Inside our parent tag, we also add a text message with a button element:
-note: As it needs to comply with the regulation, your custom text must to be validated by your legal department.
+note: As it needs to comply with the regulation, your custom text must be validated by your legal department.

 ```html